What Is Egg Donation

 Once you select your egg donor, she will become a patient at our Clinic and will be medically and genetically screened by us.

 Donor Egg IVF is a two-stage treatment.
-The first phase consists of the development and cryopreservation (vitrification) of embryos.
+The first phase consists of the development and cryopreservation of embryos:

 - Ovarian Stimulation